Plaza Río Tijuana

 The Cinépolis anchor location inside Plaza Río shown closed during the COVID-19 pandemic.

 Plaza Río Tijuana is an open-air shopping center in the Zona Río (new main business district) of Tijuana, Baja California, Mexico.
 It has a surface area of 792000 sqft.
 It opened in 1981 as the first large American-style mall in the city; previously downtown Tijuana was the leading shopping area.
-Currently, it has the anchors Soriana, Sears, and Cinépolis.
+Currently, it has the anchors Soriana, Sears, DAX, and Cinépolis.
 There was a Dorian's department store here until 2009 when it became Sears.
 Comercial Mexicana was also in the mall until it became Soriana in 2018.